opentoonz/opentoonz_docs/source/drawing_animation_levels.rst

 Using Other Modifier Tools
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
-To modify the thickness of a vector you can use the Pump tool (|pump|).
-You can use it anywhere you want on the vector to increase or decrease the thickness locally.
-When the tool is selected, a segment of the closest vector is highlighted: the segment shows the length of the vector that will be affected by the tool.
-To modify this length you can change the Size value in the tool options bar.
+To modify the thickness of a stroke you can use the **Pump** tool (|pump|).
+You can use it anywhere you want on the stroke to increase or decrease the thickness locally.
+When the tool is selected, a segment of the closest stroke is highlighted: the segment shows the length of the stroke that will be affected by the tool.
+To modify this length you can change the **Size** value in the tool options bar.

-.. note:: It is possible to modify the thickness of a vector, a vector selection, or vectors in all of the level drawings, by using the Selection tool (|selection|) and its related options (see :ref:`Using the Selection Tool <using_the_selection_tool>`  ).
+.. note:: It's possible to modify the thickness of a stroke, a stroke selection, or strokes in all of the level drawings, by using the **Selection** tool (|selection|) and its related options (see :ref:`Using the Selection Tool <using_the_selection_tool>`  ).

-To distort more than one vector at once, you can use the Magnet tool (|magnet|).
-The tool affects all vectors included in a circular area and allows you to distort them in the direction of your dragging.
-Highlighted segments will show the vectors that will be affected.
+To distort more than one stroke at once, you can use the **Magnet** tool (|magnet|).
+The tool affects all stroke included in a circular area and allows you to distort them in the direction of your dragging.
+Highlighted segments will show the strokes that will be affected.
 To modify the action range of the tool, represented by a circle, you can change the tool size in the tool options bar.

-To bend a part of a drawing, for example a character’s arm, you can use the Bender tool (|bender|).
-The tool allows you to define a line and then bend all the vectors intersected by the segment.
-While bending you can see the affected vectors assuming their position after the transformation.
+To bend a part of a drawing, for example a character’s arm, you can use the **Bender** tool (|bender|).
+The tool allows you to define a line and then bend all the strokes intersected by the segment.
+While bending you can see the affected strokes assuming their position after the transformation.
 The bending can be performed in both clockwise and counterclockwise direction; once you start dragging you cannot change the bend direction.

-.. note:: If you move the cursor far from the bending center, you will be able to set with more precision the amount of bend you want to apply to the vectors.
+.. note:: If you move the cursor far from the bending center, you will be able to set with more precision the amount of bend you want to apply to the strokes.

-To smooth a vector, you can use the Iron tool (|iron|).
-When used again and again on a vector, it increasingly flatten the bends of the vector.
-When the tool is selected, the cursor snaps to the closest vector to indicate where you are going to operate.
+To smooth a stroke, you can use the **Iron** tool (|iron|).
+When used again and again on the same stroke, it increasingly flatten the bends of the stroke.
+When the tool is selected, the cursor snaps to the closest stroke to indicate where you are going to operate.

 .. tip:: **To modify the thickness of a stroke:**